-The Disposition Form (DA Form 2496) is being phased out in accordance with the new Amry correspondence reg-ulation, AR 25-50, "Preparing and Managing Correspondence."
+The Disposition Form (DA Form 2496) is being phased out in accordance with the new Amry correspondence regulation, AR 25-50, "Preparing and Managing Correspondence."

 Although the new correspondence regulation should have become effective on Jan.
-1, it has been delayed due to the fact that this publication will not reach GSMC office before the end of January or the beginning of February January, or the beginning of February.
+1, it has been delayed due to the fact that this publication will not reach GSMC office before the end of January, or the beginning of February.